 - If you plan to deploy Egress inspection, add source-nat and security outbound rule policies

 - Commit and push.

-After the above steps, once M-Series instances are added to Panorama, all configuration should be done through the Panorama console.
+After the above steps, once VM-Series instances are added to Panorama, all configuration should be done through the Panorama console.

 e.
 Create admin role and user¶

 This is the same as for individually managed VM-Series.
 Create an admin role with XML API permission and create an admin user with the admin role.

 After you have set up and configured your Panorama, go to the Aviatrix Controller -> Firewall Network -> Vendor Integration -> Firewall Manager (Panorama) and configure the following.